Home / Nutrition / Workout Basics / To Eat Or Not To Eat – Before a Workout?

 So, there you have it.
 Eating right is important, not just in daily life, but also before, during, and after working out.
 Strenuous physical activity amplifies hunger.
 This is why working out on an empty stomach shouldn’t be encouraged at all.
 It’s simpler to keep eating moderately, than starving first and stuffing yourself later.

-2 responses to “To Eat Or Not To Eat – Before a Workout?”
+2 thoughts on “To Eat Or Not To Eat – Before a Workout?

 1. Thnk u sr for ur valuable advice….sr iam requesting u pls open ur gym classes in andaman islands!